fkarg/fkarg.github.io/staged/local-jekyll.md

 --incremental` in a `nix-shell` environment, so that I don't need to have anything installed locally.

+I'll show you both the original way with my adaptations (which is potentially more flexible), as well as my newfound setup -- which might actually be faster!

-### Nix
+### Installing nix
-Whichever way you will follow later, you might want to [install `nix`][install-nix] first:
+Whichever way you want to follow later, you might want to [install `nix`][install-nix] first:
 ```sh
 $ curl -L https://nixos.org/nix/install | sh